Sari-Saif/SoftwareSystems_1/README.md

 3. advancedClassificationRecursion.c that contain the functions of the isPalindrome, isArmstrong functions which Will be realized with the help of recursion

+# Main plan :
+program that will receive from the user 2 positive integers you must print to the screen 4 lines which Will contain all the first numbers, Armstrong numbers, strong numbers and the Flanders which are between the two numbers Received) including the numbers themselves (.
+Do not print any additional output other than what you requested.
+You must be fully compliant with the input and output samples
+That you will receive.